-Our group of schools has a commitment to equality of opportunity for all, and welcomes candidates from diverse ethnic backgrounds regardless of age, gender, disability, religious or social contexts.
+We have a commitment to equality of opportunity for all, and welcome candidates from diverse ethnic backgrounds regardless of age, gender, disability, religious or social contexts.

 If you have special needs, please contact us so that we can discuss your requirements and how these can be met.

 We have adopted a “Publication Scheme” to meet new requirements to make information about the course available to the general public.
 The scheme covers the following types of information:

 All of these documents can be read in our office.